 What is Spina Bifida?

-A case study of a young body with bowel and urinary incontinence showed the promise of chiropractic care.
-The chiropractor used the Activator and shortwave diathermy over several treatments, and the patient achieved “satisfactory bladder and bowel control”.7 It is not uncommon for patients to seek chiropractic and massage care.
-These can be very safe therapies, as long as certain precautions are taken to protect the patient.
-Practitioners should be careful around shunts, avoid rapid head twists, and be aware of applying too much pressure to certain regions.8
+A case study of a young boy who had both bowel and urinary incontinence showed the promise of chiropractic care and its usefulness in treating some part of spina bifida.
+During the case study, the chiropractor used the Activator and shortwave diathermy over the course of several treatments.
+The young patient achieved control over his bowel and bladder at a satisfactory level.8 It is not uncommon for patients to seek chiropractic and massage care.
+These can be very safe therapies and options as part of treatment, as long as certain precautions are taken to protect the patient of this congenital disorder.
+Practitioners should be careful around shunts, avoid rapid head twists, and be aware of applying too much pressure to certain regions.9

 Find out more information about chiropractic in the paralyzed.